<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 As a main rule, Norway can only impose tax on business profits from a foreign company with a permanent establishment in Norway.
 Accordingly, it makes sense that the term “permanent establishment” is much-discussed amongst tax advisors in Norway.

-Subject to Norwegian corporate tax
+Subject to corporate tax in Norway

 A foreign company operating with a "permanent establishment" in Norway falls under the tax treaties Norway has with around 90 countries.
 As per these treaties, the company is liable to pay Norwegian corporate tax (at a rate of 22 percent in 2022) on the business profits attributable to the permanent establishment.